 - 1. The type and date of the election; - 2.
-The location of each polling place; - 3.
+The location of each polling place, including the street address, room number, and building name; - 3.
 The hours the polls will be open; - 4.
-The location of the main early voting polling place; - 5.
+The location of the main early voting polling place, including the street address, room number, and building name; - 5.
 The regular dates and hours for early voting by personal appearance; - 6.
 The dates and hours of any Saturday or Sunday early voting, if any; and - 7.
 The early voting clerk's mailing address.